kslader8/kslader8-thoughts/_pages/.ipynb_checkpoints/about-checkpoint.md

 - NLG (Natural Language Generation)
 - STT (Speech to Text)

-Interests are varied and constantly changing, but currently are focused on differential privacy and graph networks and how they can unlock new business models in finance and insurance.
+Interests are varied and constantly changing, but currently are focused finding and unlocking new business models (in capital markets, banking, insurance, and reinsurnace) by utilizing differential privacy and graph networks.

 Prior to his time as a data scientist, Kevin filled a variety of roles in fixed income; working on systematic trading, market connectivity, pricing, hedging, execution, risk, and settlement.